Henrik

-Henrik is a male given name of Germanic origin, primarily used in Scandinavia, Estonia, Hungary and Slovenia.
+Henrik is a male given name of Germanic origin, primarily used in Scandinavia, Finland, Estonia, Hungary and Slovenia.
 In Poland, the name is spelt Henryk but pronounced similarly.
 Equivalents in other languages are Henry (English), Heiki (Estonian), Heikki (Finnish), Henryk (Polish), Hendrik (Dutch and Estonian), Heinrich (German), Enrico (Italian), Henri (French), Enrique (Spanish) and Henrique (Portuguese).
 It means 'Ruler of the home' or 'Lord of the house'.

-In the Swedish calendar.
-The National Henrik day is 19th of January (namesday).